 - BA: Luther College

-Dr. Jillian Grauman is an Assistant Professor of English.
-She earned her PhD in Rhetoric and Professional Communication from Iowa State University, specializing in writing program administration and composition studies.
-She has recently presented at the Council of Writing Program Administrators Conference, Conference on College Composition and Communication, and International Writing Centers Association conference, and she has a forthcoming article in WLN: A Journal of Writing Center Scholarship.
-Dr. Grauman teaches several courses in Writing Studies, including Professional Editing, Writing Center Theory and Practice, Workplace Writing, and Technical Writing, and Composition I and Composition II.
+Dr. Jillian Grauman earned her PhD in Rhetoric and Professional Communication from Iowa State University, specializing in writing program administration and composition studies.
+She has presented at the Council of Writing Program Administrators Conference, Conference on College Composition and Communication, and International Writing Centers Association conference.
+She has published in WPA: Writing Program Administration and WLN: A Journal of Writing Center Scholarship.
+Dr. Grauman teaches several courses in Writing Studies, including Editing in the Professions, Writing Center Theory and Practice, Workplace Writing, and Technical Writing, and Composition I and Composition II.

 - PhD: The Ohio State University